indigo-dc/ansible-role-tts/README.md

         rpm_get_url: "http://example.org/tts.rpm"
    ```

-   and then run it.
-E.g., using the provided sample playbook:
+   Then you can run it, e.g. using the provided sample playbook:

    ```sh
     $ ansible-playbook sample/test.yml --inventory=sample/inventory